ewanhowell5195/bedrock-asset-extractor/README.md

 Dumps the complete Minecraft Bedrock assets from your installed copy of the game, as one flat, readable pack per family.

 **Check [Mojang/bedrock-samples](https://github.com/Mojang/bedrock-samples/releases) first.** Mojang publish the vanilla resource and behavior packs there already unpacked, one release per version.
-If the version you want is in the [releases](https://github.com/Mojang/bedrock-samples/releases), just grab it, it's simpler than running this.
+If the version you want is there, just grab it, it's simpler than running this.
 Use this when it isn't: the releases lag behind, and only vanilla is published, so anything newer than the latest release or outside vanilla has to come off your own install.

 Bedrock doesn't ship its assets in a usable state.
 Two things get in the way: